-A street lined with houses and utility poles.
+A bustling city street lined with houses and trees, capturing the essence of urban living.

 Utility Easements, Explained